Terms of Program-Related Investments: Private Foundation Expenditure Responsibility

 To meet the expenditure responsibility requirements in making a program-related investment, a private foundation must require that each investment be made subject to a written commitment signed by an appropriate officer, director, or trustee of the recipient organization.

 The commitment should specify the purpose of the investment and should contain an agreement by the organization:

-- Not to use any of the funds to carry on propaganda, influence legislation, influence the outcome of any public elections, carry on voter registration drives, or, when the recipient is a private foundation, to make grants that do not comply with the requirements regarding individual grants or expenditure responsibility.
+Not to use any of the funds to carry on propaganda, influence legislation, influence the outcome of any public elections, carry on voter registration drives, or, when the recipient is a private foundation, to make grants that do not comply with the requirements regarding grants to individuals or expenditure responsibility.